 Add the zucchini slices and cook 1 more minute, then add the chicken stock (I recommend to use low sodium).
 Add the oyster sauce to the soup, mix and bring the whole thing to a boil.

 Prepare wheat noodles according to your package’s directions and place individual servings in bowls.
-If you can’t find Asian style wheat noodles, use spaghetti instead.
-That would be fine as well.
+If you can’t find Asian style wheat noodles, use spaghetti noodles instead.

 Ladle the hot soup over the noodles.